BaroqueObama/Shogi-Club-Discord-Bot/README.md

 Noah draw: ELO Change: 1555.7545053129618, New ELO: 0
 ```
 ### Push to History: `?push [date]`
 Pushes current scores to player history.
-Date is current date by default.
-Could set manually with `yyyy-mm-dd`.
+Date is the current date by default.
+Could be set manually with `yyyy-mm-dd`.

 **Example:**
 **User:** `?push 2024-02-01`